Walgreens The Thread

 • Second generation: Cetirizine, levocetirizine, fexofenadine, loratadine and other second-generation antihistamines take a little longer to work.
 However, they may alleviate symptoms for 12 to 24 hours and are less likely to cause drowsiness.

 If nasal congestion is also present, a combination decongestant and antihistamine medication may be an option.
-Your healthcare provider can give you advice about which over-the-counter treatments are the right fit for your needs.
+Your healthcare provider can give you advice about which over-the-counter treatments are appropriate for your needs and health history.

 Explore more